Kanon14/e-waste-classification-capstone/README.md

 # 🤖 E-Waste Detection Project ♻️

 ## Project Overview
-The <font color='lightgreen'>**E-Waste Detection Application**</font> aims to automate the sorting and detection of e-waste components using YOLO-based object detection models.
+The **E-Waste Detection Application** aims to automate the sorting and detection of e-waste components using YOLO-based object detection models.
 By improving recycling efficiency and reducing human exposure to hazardous materials, this project provides a significant step toward a cleaner, healthier, and more sustainable future.

 This repository includes a curated dataset, a multi-functional Streamlit web application, and an AI-powered chatbot for real-time interaction.